February Focus: Prevention

 Get the Parents’ Guide

-To support your patient education, we created a quick-reference guide for download.
-Consider posting it on your practice website, email it as a follow up to appointments, or print and use it to support your conversations.
+To support your oral health education, we created a quick-reference guide for download.
+Post it on your practice website, email it as an appointment follow up, or print and use it to support your conversations.

 DOWNLOAD THE GUIDE